Namwon: History

 Namwon was founded in 680 during the reign of King Sinmun of Silla Kingdom.
 Namwon county was founded on April 1, 1895.

 The city suffered during the Siege of Namwon in 1597 during the Imjin War.

 During the siege that lasted from August 13 to 16 the only defenders against the Japanese army of 56,000 men were 3300 Korean and Chinese soldiers and 6000 women and children.
 In the end the Japanese found a way to enter the city and killed all the soldiers and civilians.

 Geography

 Namwon is located in a basin bordered by the Sobaek Mountains to the east and the Buheung Mountain Ridges to the west with the Yocheon River flowing through the city.
-Namwon is bordered by the counties of Imsil and Sunchang to the west, Jangsu to the north, Hamyang and Hadong in Gyeongsangnam-do to the east, and Gurye and Gokseong in Jeollanam-do to the south.
+Namwon is bordered by the counties of Imsil and Sunchang to the west, Jangsu to the north, Hamyang and Hadong in South Gyeongsang Province to the east, and Gurye and Gokseong in South Jeolla Province to the south.